chuwna234/BerryDocs-github.io/README.md

 ## Welcome to My Documentation Webs
 This is where I will Keep all the
 ## Project Features
-~Built directlt on Github 💻
+~Built directly on Github 💻
 ~East to read formatting 🌸
 ~Hosted live using Github Pages🚀